-What sets Identity Guard apart from the competition, however, is its use of IBM Watson artificial intelligence and its partnership with a leading tax preparation company.
+What sets Identity Guard apart from the competition, however, is its use of IBM Watson artificial intelligence.

 IBM Watson technologies come into their own when it comes to protecting children online.
 Watson AI uses both natural language classifiers and processing methods to “understand and categorize what individuals are sending and receiving.
 Complex algorithms then identify instances, or potential instances, of cyberbullying or self-harm.
 If a threat is identified, it triggers an alert that is sent parents”.

 Instead of assuming identity theft protection software comes in a one-size-fits-all package, Identity Guard is adapting its technology to reflect the unique risks each of us faces based on our online habits.

 Should Identity Guard detect that someone filed a tax return in your name, they will be able to alert you to the cybercrime immediately, helping prevent further complications and expenses.

 Despite these impressive features, there are nonetheless one or two more basic ones that Identity Guard doesn’t have, including notifying users when a known sex offender moves into their neighborhood and placing fraud alerts at the credit bureaus on behalf of their customers.
 Recently, however, Identity Guard did introduce address monitoring which is a common feature of the best identity protection tools, but one which Identity Guard was previously lacking.

 Overall, Identity Guard’s features make for a comprehensive identity theft protection service that goes the extra mile in terms of dark web monitoring and has taken the innovative step of using AI to improve risk prediction.

 |Family Plan (Annual Price)||$12.50/mo||$25/mo||$29.17/mo|